Autowiring

 }

-When we do not limit the child service, it will fit into the constructors of all FooDependent, BarDependent, ParentDependent and ChildDependent classes and autowiring will pass it there.
+If we don't restrict the child service in any way, it will fit into the constructors of all FooDependent, BarDependent, ParentDependent, and ChildDependent classes, and autowiring will pass it there.

-However, if we narrow its autowiring to ChildClass using autowired: ChildClass (or self), autowiring it only passes it to the ChildDependent constructor, because it requires an argument of type ChildClass and ChildClass is of type ChildClass.
-No other type specified for the other parameters is a superset of ChildClass, so the service is not passed.
+However, if we narrow its autowiring to ChildClass using autowired: ChildClass (or self), autowiring will only pass it to the ChildDependent constructor, because it requires an argument of type ChildClass and it holds that ChildClass is of type ChildClass.
+No other type specified for the other parameters is a supertype of ChildClass, so the service is not passed.

-If we restrict it to ParentClass using autowired: ParentClass, autowiring will pass it again to the ChildDependent constructor (since the required type ChildClass is a superset of ParentClass) and to the ParentDependent constructor too, since the required type of ParentClass is also matching.
+If we restrict it to ParentClass using autowired: ParentClass, autowiring will again pass it to the ChildDependent constructor (because the required ChildClass is a supertype of ParentClass) and now also to the ParentDependent constructor, because the required type ParentClass is also suitable.

-If we restrict it to FooInterface, it will still autowire to ParentDependent (the required type ParentClass is a supertype of FooInterface) and ChildDependent, but additionally to the FooDependent constructor, but not to BarDependent, since BarInterface is not a supertype of FooInterface.
+If we restrict it to FooInterface, it will still be autowired into ParentDependent (the required ParentClass is a supertype of FooInterface) and ChildDependent, but additionally also into the FooDependent constructor, but not into BarDependent, because BarInterface is not a supertype of FooInterface.

 services: